donewiththedollar/directionalscalper/README.md

  3. Replacing <bot_token> with your token from the botfather after creating new bot
  4. Look for chat id and copy the chat id into config.json

-### Starting the bot
+### Starting the bot examples
 * Hedge strategy is recommended, but you can of course use the other strategies as well.
 Low entry size is recommended.

+> python3.11 bot.py --exchange bybit --symbol SUIUSDT --strategy bybit_auto_hedge --config config_bybit_sub1.json

 > python3.11 bot.py --exchange bitget --symbol XRPUSDT_UMCBL --amount 15 --strategy bitget_hedge --config config_main.json

-> python3.11 bot.py --exchange bybit --symbol XRPUSDT --amount 1 --strategy bybit_hedge --config config_sub1.json

 > python3.11 bot.py --exchange huobi --symbol XRPUSDT --amount 1 --strategy huobi_hedge --config config_whatever.json